Userback MCP

 Product Manager uses Userback MCP to identify patterns across multiple feedback items and produce actionable work packages.

-Analyze all "In Progress" feedback in the App project in Userback, cluster recurring themes, estimate impact, and propose efficient implementation batches to minimize context switching.
+Analyze all "In Progress" feedback in the APP project in Userback, cluster recurring themes, estimate impact, and propose efficient implementation to minimize time spent.

 Stack used